Many meals can be included in a low-carb meal plan, simply by following the pattern of:

 Note.
 Protein substitutes can be made for vegetarians, such as soy products, eggs or pulses.
 Beans, legumes, and pulses provide carbohydrate as well as protein, so be mindful of this – you may need to reduce the amount of other carbohydrates you choose in a meal with these.

-Devised by qualified dietitians and nutritionists, here are some easy low-carb meal ideas.
+Devised by our qualified nutrition specialists*, here are some easy low-carb meal ideas.
 All of these meals are naturally gluten-free and without refined substitutes.
 For full recipes and instruction videos, click on the images.

 |Best low-carb recipes|

 |BREAKFAST||Mini omelettes||Shakshuka (baked eggs)||200g Greek yoghurt with

 berries and almonds